 A second problem with tombstones is that they complicate two-level cleaning.
-Memory compaction removes objects from memory, but the objects remain on secondary storage.
-Thus, it is not safe to delete a tombstone, even during compaction, until the combined cleaner has deleted all of the replicas of segment containing the corresponding object (otherwise, the compacted segment for the tombstone could undergo combined cleaning and be reflected on disk before the object's segment has been deleted).
+Memory compaction removes objects from memory, but the objects remain in the replicas on secondary storage.
+Thus, it is not safe to delete tombstones for these objects until the combined cleaner has deleted their segments on backups.
 If memory compaction runs for an extended period without combined cleaning, tombstones will accumulate in memory.
 For example, if a single object is overwritten repeatedly, memory compaction can eliminate all but one version of the object, but it must retain all of the tombstones.
 The accumulated tombstones make compaction less and less efficient; the result is that the combined cleaner must run more frequently than would be required without tombstones.